 For example, an appliance manufacturer investigates failure times for the heating element within its toasters.
 They want to determine the time by which specific proportions of heating elements will fail so they can set the warranty period.
 Heating element failure times follow a normal distribution with a mean of 1000 hours and standard deviation of 300 hours.
 The probability density function (PDF) helps identify regions of higher and lower failure probabilities.
 The inverse CDF gives the corresponding failure time for each cumulative probability.

-Use the inverse CDF to estimate the time by which 5% of the heating elements will fail, the times between which 95% of all heating elements will fail, or the time at which only 5% of the heating elements remain.
+Use the inverse CDF to estimate the time by which 5% of the heating elements will fail, times between which 95% of all heating elements will fail, or the time at which only 5% of the heating elements remain.
 The inverse CDF for specific cumulative probabilities is equal to the failure time at the right side of the shaded area under the PDF curve.

-The times between which 95% of all heating elements are expected to fail is the inverse CDF of 0.025 and the inverse CDF of 0.975 or 412 hours and 1588 hours.
+Therefore, times between which 95% of all heating elements are expected to fail is the inverse CDF of 0.025 and the inverse CDF of 0.975 or 412 hours and 1588 hours.

 The time at which only 5% of the heating elements are expected to remain is the inverse CDF of 0.95 or 1493 hours.

 When you try to determine the inverse cumulative probability of a discrete distribution, the output in contains two sets of columns.